gageracer/edithor/example/uiresult.md

 **Segment 42:** (453 characters)

 We were terrified and thrilled in equal measure.
 "What if I can't do this?" she asked.
 "What if the trauma affects how I parent?"
 "You're going to be an amazing mom," I assured her.
 "You survived hell and came out stronger.
 You'll teach our kid to be brave and kind and resilient."
 She cried, hormones and emotion mixing.
 "I never thought I'd have this," she whispered.
-"Normal, beautiful things."
+"Normal, beautiful things.".
 Our daughter was born on a Tuesday.
 We named her Hope.

 **Segment 43:** (490 characters)